newExpand/github-autopr-cli/README.md

 - `autopr new -l "label1,label2"`: Creates a new PR with the specified labels.
 - `autopr new -a`: Creates a new PR and automatically pushes changes.
 - `autopr new -m`: Creates a new PR and automatically merges if possible.

+## PR Management

+- `autopr list`: Lists all open PRs with basic information.
+  - Now includes an interactive mode to select and perform actions on PRs
+  - Actions include review, merge, update, and opening in browser
+- `autopr review <PR_NUMBER>`: Shows detailed info about a PR and prompts for review actions.
+- `autopr update <PR_NUMBER>`: Updates PR title, body, or status (draft/ready).
+- `autopr merge <PR_NUMBER>`: Merges a PR with options for merge method and branch deletion.
+- `autopr reopen <PR_NUMBER>`: Reopens a closed PR.